fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/B12365_04_06.jpg)

-Figure 4.6 -- Converting a phone number into text

 Clearly, the input in the preceding example is a phone number, so the full text representation is not necessarily fit for